cvmfs-contrib/cvmfs-manage-replicas/README.md

 # cvmfs-manage-replicas

 This package makes managing cvmfs repository replication onto stratum 1s easy.
+It can discover when new repositories show up at their sources and automatically replicate them.

 For documentation see the comments in [manage-replicas.conf](https://github.com/cvmfs-contrib/cvmfs-manage-replicas/blob/master/manage-replicas.conf).